Taowyoo/gateway-device-app/exercises/chapter01/README.md

     I choose idea for developing.
 I installed the latest OpenJDK 14 on my computer and setup environment path for java.
 After run common unit test and integration test for part01 successfully, all things done.

+    In addition, all new things I created has been committed to a new branch `chapter01`.

 2. Set CI/CD for auto testing

     I used GitHub Action to implement the CI/CD.
 I created `.yml` files under `.github/workflows/` to let github auto run some auto task to test my GDA.